WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/ui-elements.md

 Following are the terminology and word usage when referring to UI elements:

 ### Window, page, dialog, and view

+A *window* is the complete application window in a desktop environment.
+A window can also refer to adaptive application elements that can be opened and closed.

+A *page* is a section of a screen that is displayed as a part of the application window.
+Generally, a webpage is also referred to as a page.

+A *dialog* is a small window that appears in front of the window, but is separate from the main application window.

 ### Button

 ### Menu bar

 ### Toolbar

 A *toolbar* is a set of buttons for the most frequently used user features.
 To refer to a toolbar, use the form *the <code><var>LABEL_NAME</code></var> toolbar.*